codiplaykz/codibit-micropython-docs/docs/how-to/accelerometer-usage.md

 1. **Inconsistent Readings**
    - Ensure the board is properly connected
    - Check for electromagnetic interference
-   - Calibrate the sensor in a stable environment
+   - Check sensor placement in a stable environment

 2. **High Noise Levels**
    - Use low-pass filtering for smoother readings